ammar-tanwar/bloglearnbay/posts/ai-and-cybersecurity-a-match-made-in-technology-heaven.md

 Although current AI cannot be yet able to match human capabilities, it can be easily possible to advance AI-based technology with continuous advancement and upgradation.

-## Now how does <a href="https://blog.learnbay.co/model-vs-algorithm-in-ml" target="_blank">ML</a> help boost cyber security?
+## Now how does <a href="https://blog.learnbay.co/model-vs-algorithm-in-ml" target="_blank">ML Algorithm</a> help boost cyber security?

 Although machine learning security solutions are increasingly comparable to artificial intelligence, they are still the most powerful cybersecurity AI capabilities currently available.
 We can predict whether an event will occur or not using such methodologies and data patterns.

 ML is different from true AI in some aspects.
 ML algorithms are purposed to focus on accuracy, which means it basically focuses on the particular data set.
 The ML algorithm does not provide reliable data interpretation because such tasks still require human involvement.

-Ml plays an important role in identifying patterns in data and creating predictions.
+ML plays an important role in identifying patterns in data and creating predictions.
 This is due to the fact that machines can digest enormous volumes of data considerably faster than humans and do not become tired or irritated when performing repetitive activities.

 So, even though humans are still ultimately responsible for interpreting data analysis, machine learning can help by preparing the data in a more accessible format.